 Summer bedding: prepare for future heatwaves with linen sheets.

-During the recent record-breaking heatwave, few of us could say we were getting anything close to a good night’s sleep.
+During last year's record-breaking heatwave, few of us could say we were getting anything close to a good night’s sleep.
 The reality of rising temperatures has scary implications for our slumber - and studies have already shown that these hotter nights are causing our sleep to suffer across the world.

 In order to fall asleep, our bodies have to cool.
 This is why it’s imperative we keep our sleeping areas as chilled as possible.
 But if you’d rather not keep a fan or air conditioning unit blasting all night, there’s a much more low-tech way to make your bed more hospitable in hot weather: linen bedding.